 You can clearly view all the payroll-relevant data relating to your active, internal employees in the preview table.
 Employees for whom changes were made in the previous month will appear at the top of the table.
 New hires are flagged in green at the beginning of the row.
 In addition, the whole row is highlighted in orange.

 If you click on a change, or anywhere in an orange-highlighted row, a slide-in appears from the right with more context on the data that has changed.
-This saves you having to navigate to the corresponding employee profile to review the changed data.
 The following information is provided in the pop-up:

 - A list of all updated attributes per employee